St John's College, Fiji: Present day

-Computer Science, Geography, History, Fijian (I Taukei) Applied Technology, Technical Drawing.

 Clergy

 St John's College has a long history of producing Roman Catholic priests, nuns and brothers.
-The former and current head of the Fiji Catholic Church are past-students of the school, Petero Mataca and Peter Loy Chong.
+The former and current head of the Fiji Catholic Church are past students at the school, Petero Mataca and Peter Loy Chong.

 Alumni

-The St John's College past pupils association recently held its reunion with Tongan Prime Minister, Feleti Sevele, a former pupil (later educated at Marist Brothers High School) as chief guest at the event held at the school.
+The St John's College past pupil's association recently held its reunion with Tongan Prime Minister, Feleti Sevele, a former pupil (later educated at Marist Brothers High School) as chief guest at the event held at the school.
 Amongst other notable alumni are: